Introduction to R: Session 01

 If we want to change character strings (such as variable names of a dataframe), the following functions can be helpful:

-und toupper
+tolower und toupper

 Replaces uppercase with lowercase letters (and vice versa).